Tarot Cards of Love & Relationships

 Knight of Cups

-The Knight of Cups is the idea of romance in full motion and most often it is symbolic of a newly developed relationship with someone based on love.
+The Knight of Cups is the idea of romance in full motion and is symbolic of a newly developed relationship based on love.
 Even though the knight is more developed than the page, there is still plenty of room to mature, signifying love in its early stages as it moves towards a deeper, longer lasting commitment.
 The Knight holds his cup outward, indicating that he is ready to give and to receive from his heart.
-His helmet mask is pushed back and his posture is relaxed, indicating that his defences are down, as he moves more deeply into the experience of love.
+His helmet mask is pushed back and his posture is relaxed, indicating that his defences are down as he moves more deeply into the experience of love.

 Queen of Cups

 The Queen of Cups is a person with emotional understanding and has the ability to empathise with any difficult situation.
 This is a kind person with a calming influence who uses her love to connect, heal and nurture.
 The Queen has mastered her emotional self and directs both sensitivity and intuition with intelligence and awareness.
 Often she will be an intuitive mother, healer and lover.
 Like the King of Cups, the Queen is supportive, guiding and loves unconditionally… but importantly, she is trustworthy, honest and always indicates a life long partner.

 The King of Cups signifies a wise and emotionally secure person.
 He is kind hearted, supportive, guiding and acts from controlled emotion rather than instinct.
 He is trustworthy and loves us for who we are, unconditionally.
 When the King of Cups appears in a reading, he always indicates a life long partner.

 The King can sometimes appear uncomfortable with his emotional self because emotions are often perceived as feminine, which is at odds with the masculine energy of the Kings in general, who are all disciplined and controlled.
 However, underneath this is a man who is sensitive, mature and balanced in relation to love.